Up to 50% off sofas & mattresses — limited‑time deals.

 CertiPUR-US vs GREENGUARD Gold for mattresses

-CertiPUR-US is stronger for evaluating polyurethane foam content, basic emissions limits, and durability.
+CertiPUR-US is stronger for judging polyurethane foam content, basic emissions limits, and durability.
 GREENGUARD Gold is stronger for judging low chemical emissions from the finished product in indoor air.
-Many shoppers treat them as substitutes, but they answer different questions.
+They overlap, but they do not answer the same question.

 Does an organic mattress need GOTS, GOLS, or both?